milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

 <img src="pic/web4.png"  width = "800" height = "550" />

 The loading process may take a while.
-After video is successfully loaded, click Play button to play video and detected objects will be displayed on the right with its image, name, distance (A lower distance means more similarity between the object detected in video & object image stored in Milvus).
+After video is successfully loaded, click Play button to play video and detected objects will be displayed with its image, name, distance (The smaller the distance the higher similarity between the object detected in video and the object image stored in Milvus).

 <img src="pic/web5.png"  width = "800" height = "550" />